-Peter Janson-Smith, the man Ian Fleming called the ‘prince of agents’, died three years ago today.
+Peter Janson-Smith, the man Ian Fleming called the ‘prince of agents’, died four years ago today.
 This is the appreciation I wrote the following week, based on an interview I conducted with him in the run-up to his 90th birthday celebrations.

 The death of John Haynes OBE, creator of the Haynes Manual, and founder of the publishing group and museum that bear his name, causes me to recall an exchange of letters I had with him in January 2007 which quite literally changed my life.